-Graphics cards and processors are the two pieces of hardware that produce the most heat inside any PC.
-How much heat a processor (a GPU, too) can produce depends on its power draw.
-This is usually correlated to the speed of the CPU.
+Graphics cards and processors are the two components of hardware that generate the most heat inside any PC.
+How much warmth a processor (a GPU, too) can produce depends on its power consumption.
+This is usually correlated to the velocity of the CPU.

-The good news is that there are many such programs out there, and we’ve sorted through most of them to find out which reports the most accurate temperature data.
+The excellent news is that there are a lot of these sorts of programs available, and we’ve examined nearly all of them to determine which delivers the most accurate temperature data.

 Table of ContentsShow